Topological Semantics for Common Inductive Knowledge: Pre-Theory

-i.e., we can view the proposition `$i$ has reason simpliciter to believe $W$' as simply being shorthand for the proposition `$i$ has $W$ as reason to believe $W$.'
-We insist the latter is pre-theoretically true of any valid proposition and so take as primitive rule of inference:

-We also take it that $i$ has $W$ as reason to believe $W$ iff $i$ has reason simpliciter to believe `$i$ has $W$ as reason to believe $W$,' yielding the primitive rule:

-Now, suppose $W$ indicates to $i$ that `$W$ indicates to $i$ that $P$.'
-If $E$ gives $i$ reason simpliciter to believe $W$ then $W \land E$ entails `$W$ indicates to $i$ that $P$.'
-So assume $W \land E$ holds.
-Then $W$ indicates to $i$ that $P$.
-Further, since $E$ gives $i$ reason simpliciter to believe $W$ and $W \land E$ holds, $P$ must also hold.
-Hence, $W \land E$ entails $P$ and we can conclude $W$ indicates to $i$ that $P$.
-Writing this as another primitive rule:

-Next, we pre-theoretically commit ourselves to the idea that if two propositions are logically equivalent in light of some evidence $E$ then $E$ either gives $i$ reason simpliciter to believe both propositions or neither.
-To illustrate the principle, suppose $E$ gives $i$ reason simpliciter to believe $W$.
-Taking for granted $E$ always\footnote[4]{That is, whenever $E$ is a true piece of evidence.} gives $i$ reason simpliciter to believe $E$, since $E$ is logically equivalent to `$i$ has reason simpliciter to believe $W$' in light of evidence $E$, it follows that $E$ gives $i$ reason simpliciter to believe `$i$ has reason simpliciter to believe $W$.'
-Therefore, if `$i$ has reason simpliciter to believe $W$' indicates to $i$ that $P$, then the conjunction of $E$ and `$i$ has reason simpliciter to believe $W$' entails $P$.
-Since $E$ entails `$i$ has reason simpliciter to believe $W$,' this means $E$ by itself entails $P$ and so $W \land E$ entails $P$ as well.
-Thus we have $W$ indicates to $i$ that $P$, motivating the primitive rule of inference:

-Now suppose $W$ indicates to $i$ that $P$ and $E$ is some piece of evidence which gives $i$ reason simpliciter to believe $W$.
-Since $W \land E$ entails $P$ we know $W$ and $W \land P$ are logically equivalent in light of evidence $E$.
-Hence, $E$ gives $i$ reason simpliciter to believe $W \land P$ and so we obtain the following primitive rule:

-Again suppose $W$ indicates to $i$ that $P$ and $E$ is some piece of evidence which gives $i$ reason simpliciter to believe $W$.
-Then, as argued above, $E$ gives $i$ reason simpliciter to believe $W \land P$.
-As $E$ entails $i$ has reason simpliciter to believe $W \land P$, we know $W \land E$ also entails $i$ has reason simpliciter to believe $W \land P$.
-Thus, $W$ indicates to $i$ that `$i$ has reason simpliciter to believe $W \land P$,' producing the primitive rule:

-Next suppose $W$ indicates to $i$ that $P$ and $W\land P$ indicates to $i$ that $Q$.
-If $E$ is some piece of evidence which gives $i$ reason simpliciter to believe $W$ then, by our earlier argument, $E$ gives $i$ reason simpliciter to believe $W \land P$.
-Therefore, we know $W \land E$ entails $P$ and $(W \land P) \land E$ entails $Q$, i.e. $W \land E$ also entails $Q$.
-Since this means $W$ indicates to $i$ that $Q$, we stipulate as yet another primitive rule of inference:
+Next suppose $W$ indicates to $i$ that $P$ and $W$ also indicates to $i$ that $P \to Q$.
+If $E$ is some true evidence which gives $i$ inductive reason to believe $W$ then $W \land E$ entails both $P$ and $P \to Q$, i.e. $W \land E$ entails $Q$.
+Hence, we also have that $W$ indicates to $i$ that $Q$.
+This gives us the primitive rule: